MoBakour/whatstats/README.md

 ## Screenshots

-Here's What WhatStats Can Do for Your Chat Analysis
+Here's what WhatStats can do for your chat analysis

 Gain Quick Insights into Your Chats